Producer Spotlight: Cooperativa Agroindustrial Machupicchu

 Creating a Farmer Co-op in Andahuaylas, Peru

-Recently, I had the pleasure of chatting with Edith Huaman Orozco, the general manager of the Cooperativa Agroindustrial Machupicchu.
+Recently, I had the pleasure of chatting with Edith Huaman Orozco.
+She is the general manager of the Cooperativa Agroindustrial Machupicchu.

-In our hour-long conversation, Edith revealed the process behind the co-op’s origins, their experience with traceability, the impact of certifications, and more.
-She also provided a deeper insight on Andean grains and superfoods like quinoa and amaranth.
+In our conversation, Edith spoke about the co-op’s origins and their experience with traceability.
+She shared with me the impact of certifications and provided insight on Andean grains like quinoa and amaranth.

 The Cooperativa Agroindustrial Machupicchu is situated in the department of Apurimac, in the province of Andahuaylas, Peru.

 Their associates produce organic grains like quinoa, kiwicha (amaranth), and chia seeds.
-Being small-scale farmers, most of them might own a few plots of land, each measuring between ¼ and 1 hectare.
-They cultivate different crops on rotation, and their harvests are partially for personal or home consumption.
+Most small-scale farmers own a few plots of land, measuring between ¼ and 1 hectares where they cultivate different crops on rotation.
+Their harvests are partially for personal or home consumption.

-The price of quinoa has tripled in the last six years, and consumption has skyrocketed.
+The price of quinoa has tripled in the last six years as consumption skyrocketed.
 Spain alone currently consumes up to 175 tons a year.
 However, it has been a nutritional pillar for Andean populations for over 5,000 years.

 Remaining harvests can be commercialized.
-That’s where the co-op comes in.
+That’s where the Cooperativa Agroindustrial Machupicchu comes in.

 The Cooperativa Agroindustrial Machupicchu takes care of the storage and quality assurance (grain size, humidity, sanitary conditions, packaging) required to meet their clients’ standards.
 Then they gather the products and package them for sale.

 Producers used to rely on merchants for this service.
 Once the co-op was established, they had the opportunity to certify their products under an internationally-recognized organic certification.
-In addition, the Cooperativa Agroindustrial Machupicchu began making direct offers to export companies, which are now their biggest clients.
+In addition, the Cooperativa Agroindustrial Machupicchu began making direct offers to export companies.
+Some of these companies are now their biggest clients.

 In the last few years, they made successful efforts to tap directly into the international market.
 Thanks to the cooperative’s Fair Trade certification, producers now reach clients overseas who only buy from certified organic and fair trade sources.